gantian127/pymt_nwm/docs/index.rst

 pymt_nwm allows the National Water Model datasets to be easily coupled with other datasets or models that expose a `Basic Model Interface <https://bmi.readthedocs.io/en/latest/>`_.

+**Please note that pymt_nwm package is deprecated.**
+This package now only serves as an example to demonstrate how to create `CSDMS Data Component <https://csdms.colorado.edu/wiki/DataComponents>`_ for research datasets.

 Installation
 ------------